OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 >
 > For more information about these options, see [Support Internet Explorer 11](../develop/support-ie-11.md).
 >
 > Also, Internet Explorer 11 does not support some HTML5 features such as media, recording, and location.
-To learn more, see [Determine at Configure your Office Add-in to use a shared runtime if the add-in is running in Internet Explorer](../develop/support-ie-11.md#determine-at-Configure your Office Add-in to use a shared runtime-if-the-add-in-is-running-in-internet-explorer).
+To learn more, see [Determine at runtime if the add-in is running in Internet Explorer](../develop/support-ie-11.md#determine-at-runtime-if-the-add-in-is-running-in-internet-explorer).

 > [!NOTE]
 > - Office on the web cannot be opened in Internet Explorer 11, so you cannot (and do not need to) test your add-in on Office on the web with Internet Explorer.